kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 * It does not define a method that can be used by a server to express the priority of a response.
 Without such a method, intermediaries cannot coordinate client-driven and server-driven priorities.
-* The design cannot be ported cleanly to HTTP/3 ({{QUIC-HTTP}}).
+* The design cannot be ported cleanly to HTTP/3 ({{?I-D.ietf-quic-http}}).
 One of the primary goals of HTTP/3 is to minimize head-of-line blocking.
   Transmitting the evolving representation of a "prioritization tree" from the client to the server requires head-of-line blocking.

 Based on these observations, this document defines the Priority HTTP header field that can be used by both the client and the server to specify the